Google APIscholar.google.com ↗

 Does Google Scholar have an official developer API for case law?+

-What does `get_case_details` return for opinion text, and is the full text available?+
+What does `get_case_details` return, and is the full opinion text included?+